ms-access

 -

-Wireless MGP controller setup (xhc-whb04b)
+Wireless MPG controller setup (xhc-whb04b)

 There is a man page on LinuxCNC, but not all details are well explained.
 In particular, for my GMOCCAPY GUI it doesn’t work out of the box.
 Therefore, I’ll provide a bit more details about setup.